nus-cs2103-AY2021S1/ip/docs/README.md

 `Got it.(^∇^) I've added this task:
 [E][✗] Hazel's birthday (at: 19 Sep 2020)`

-### `period-task name /from date /to date`

-This action adds a task should be completed within a specific time range.
+### `period-task name /from date /to date` - Add a task should be completed within a specific time range.

 Example of usage: